Helena Kmieć: Beatification process

 In December 2022, the Archdiocese of Kraków announced the start of the beatification process for Helena Kmieć, and in April 2024, an edict was issued announcing the official start of the process of beatification of the Polish missionary.
-The beatification process of Helena began on 10 May 2024 in the Chapel of the Palace of the Archbishops of Kraków and from that moment she is entitled to the title of Servant of God.
+The process began on 10 May 2024 in the Chapel of the Palace of the Archbishops of Kraków and she was subsequently titled a Servant of God.

 Commemoration

 In May 2017, the Society of the Divine Savior established the Helena Kmieć Foundation to promote help children and youth in mission countries.

 On 18 August 2017, during a ceremonial session of the Libiąż City Council, a unanimous decision was made to posthumously grant Helena Kmieć the title of Honorary Citizen of the City of Libiąż.
 A motion to rename Kościelna Street to Helena Kmieć Street was also unanimously approved.

 In January 2020, she became patron of the Catholic Primary School in Warsaw.